gggrv/gggrv.github.io/_posts/2024-12-09-devinfo-grimoire.md

 ### Benefits

-- Create custom interconnected metadata for *anything*:
+- Create custom interconnected metadata for anything:
-    - Actual folders/files on disk (like an annotated/categorized file explorer, catalog of projects/photos/collections/materials)
+    - Actual folders/files on disk (for an annotated/categorized file explorer, catalog of projects/photos/collections/materials)
-    - Weblinks (like web browser bookmarks)
+    - Weblinks (for web browser bookmarks)
-    - Concepts (like a comparative table of research keywords)
+    - Concepts (for a comparative table of research keywords)
-    - People (like an address/contact book or social graph)
+    - People (for an address/contact book or social graph)
     - ???
 - Rename/move/copy actual folders/files according to this custom metadata.
 - Write custom GUIs and parsers to automatically get/modify some of the metadata.

 Save all this into **self-hosted** graph database.
 Or save all this into partitioned `.parquet`-like file.
+Easily edit multiple records at the same time.

-### Comparison Table
+### Comparison Tables

-#### Base features
+#### Base

 | Q | Demo app "Grimoire" from "Educational Archive Dust v5" | Grimoire Experimental Release | Grimoire |
 | --- | --- | --- | --- |